lemurxx/QuadraticText/README.md

 Font settings in the format of <a href="http://www.w3schools.com/tags/canvas_font.asp" target="_blank">the canvas font property</a>. (i.e. 'italic small-caps bold 12px arial')<br>
 <br>
 <em>
-Note: Drawing the text on the canvas may happen earlier than the font completely loaded (depending on font loading time).
-In these cases either a timeout can be added before creating the QuadraticText instance or the text can be redrawn calling setText method.
+Note: Drawing the text on the canvas may happen before the font is completely loaded (depending on font loading time).
+In these cases creating the QuadraticText instance or calling the setText method has to be delayed for a few milliseconds.
 </em>
 </li>
 <li>